omarreis/vsop2013/planetfun/README.md

 # Star background

 The sky background is a large sphere with radius 200 AU.
-The sphere texture image containing stars, constellation lines, names etc.
+The texture image contains stars, constellation lines, names, constellation drawings  etc.
 It was generated using Hipparcos Input Catalogue (118k stars).
 Only objects with mag<8.0 were kept, resulting in about 42000 stars.

 Two star background images are available: stars with names, constellation lines or just plain stars.

 Since the texture is projected on the inside of the large sphereSkyBackground,